Nuwah12/CodeWorkbench/README.md

-# Repository of Analysis scripts
+# Repository of analysis scripts
 This is a repository I use to store analysis scripts that get re-used frequently.
 ***
 **Organization**: \
 `genomic_analyses/` - scripts for differential expression testing and super enhancer identification. \
-`ORCA/` - scripts for analysis of ORCA data and simulated ORCA traces (polymer simulations). \
+`ORCA/` - scripts for analysis of ORCA data and simulated ORCA traces. *All code related to polymer simulations is here*.\
 `scripts/` - miscellaneous scripts for file conversion, data preprocessing, and others.